qbituniverse/plainkube.dev/pages/docker-kubernetes-and-helm.md

 ## What is Docker?

 Docker has taken both software and infrastructure virtualisation to the next level where the concepts of [Virtual Machines](https://en.wikipedia.org/wiki/Virtual_machine) and [Software Runtime](https://en.wikipedia.org/wiki/Runtime_system) got merged into a single [Dockerfile](https://docs.docker.com/engine/reference/builder/) declaration.
 The `Dockerfile` acts as documentation for your software.
-It is a source-controlled file, which in essence prevents configuration drift.
-Finally, it allows you to treat your software as a single, deployable, `self-contained` package.
+It is a source-controlled file, which in essence prevents configuration drift, and it allows you to treat your software as a single, deployable, `self-contained` package.

 > The container format standard is now governed by the [Open Container Initiative (OCI)](https://opencontainers.org/).